 Alisa Breetz, M.A., PhD

-Ms. Breetz welcomes clients with a wide range of concerns, including mood, anxiety, and personality disorder issues.
+Dr. Breetz welcomes clients with a wide range of concerns, including mood, anxiety, and personality disorder issues.
 Alisa has particular research and clinical interest in the treatment of self-destructive behaviors and symptoms related to emotional dysregulation.
 She enjoys helping clients to identify their personal goals and values and to develop specific skills to create a more rewarding and value-driven life.
-She is committed to providing compassionate treatment that balances for change with acceptance of current realities.
+She is committed to providing compassionate treatment that balances change with acceptance of current realities.
 Her approach to psychotherapy is collaborative, empathic, result-oriented, and flexible, and emphasizes the importance of creating a genuine, supportive and honest therapeutic relationship.

-In addition to clinical practice, Ms. Breetz has published and presented research topics related to mindful attention and awareness, fear of emotion, and rejection sensitivity.
+In addition to clinical practice, Dr. Breetz has published and presented research topics related to mindful attention and awareness, fear of emotion, and rejection sensitivity.
 She continues to be actively engaged in research and believes in the importance of evidence-based clinical practice.